couchbaselabs/couchbase-reloc/README.md

 Point your web-browser to http://HOST:8091 and follow the initial configuration screens.

+# Running the server dettached/background...

+If you want to run the server without stdin, dettached from the terminal (so, similar to running it as a service), use...

+    ./bin/couchbase-server -- -noinput -detacched

+Then to stop the running, background couchbase-server, use...

+    ./bin/couchbase-server -k

 # Tips/recommendations...

 Please to update your firewall configuration to allow connections to